Support

 • Receipt of Social Security application, or Social Security card (if they have already received it), or application (if they have not applied yet)

-These documents collectively serve as legal verification of the student’s identity and his/her eligibility to work legally while in the U.S. Keep all records on file for at least three years for your own reference or as required by law.
+These documents collectively serve as legal verification of the student’s identity and their eligibility to work legally while in the U.S. Keep all records on file for at least three years for your own reference or as required by law.

-• If there are changes to students’ job titles.
+• If there are changes to students’ job title/s.

 • In the event of an emergency involving a student or any situation that impacts their health, safety or welfare.